English, French, Turkish...

 "straight" people, their sexual identity is defined by their

 behavior, and is subject to influence or change.
-In fact, in the ancient
+In fact, in

-world, most people were actively bisexual in their behavior at different times
+world, most people were actively bisexual in their behavior at

 in their lives.
-However, as a minority, gays differ by nature from the
+However, as a minority, gays differ by nature

-majority -- not in our attraction to the same sex, but only in our
+majority -- not in our attraction to the same sex,

 physical lack of response to the opposite sex.
 Being naturally impotent for

-procreative sex, innately gay men were referred to in the ancient world as
+procreative sex, innately gay men were referred to in the ancient world

 "born eunuchs" or just "eunuchs."
 Meanwhile, women who